 4 of 10All photos

 High-fiber garbanzo beans are rich in vitamin B6, which your body uses to produce serenity-boosting serotonin.
 Try adding garbanzo beans to salads, soups, and stews when you need sleep.
-Or use this easy recipe for spiced red-pepper hummus to have a healthy snack on hand when you can't sleep.

 5 of 10All photos